One woman can make a difference,

 Send application materials to the Sedona Women’s Institute, P.O.B.
 127, Sedona, AZ 86339.
 Once we receive all of your application materials we will contact you to set up a phone or Skype interview.

 - $2875 fee includes the entire cost of the training—the 6-month distance learning course, all materials, and the 5-day Sedona practicum retreat (with the exception of lodging and meals for the Sedona practicum retreat).

 - In order to register:

 - The remaining $1675 is due no later than 60 days prior to the first day of the distance learning portion of the training (after this date, there are no refunds).

 Click here for information on scholarships.

 The training consists of two separate components: a 6-month distance learning course and a 5-day Sedona practicum retreat.
-The following are the dates for next training:
+The following are the dates for our next training: